MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Select the **Add to a team** button.
 1. In the next window, select the team where you want to use the bot.
 1. Select the **Set up a bot** button.
-1. Go to **(Developer portal)[https://dev.teams.microsoft.com/]**.
-1. Select **Apps** in the left panel.
-Then select **Import App**.
+1. Select the three dots (●●●) in the left panel.
+Then select the App Studio icon.
-1. Select **App features**.
-You can see the icon for the bot you uploaded.
+1. Select the **Manifest editor** tab.
+You should see the icon for the bot you uploaded.
-1. Also, you can see the bot listed as a contact in the chat list that you can use to exchange messages with the bot.
+1. Also, you should be able to see the bot listed as a contact in the chat list that you can use to exchange messages with the bot.

+> [!NOTE]
+>  App Studio will soon be depricated.
+Configure, distribute, and manage your Teams apps with the new [Developer Portal](https://dev.teams.microsoft.com/).
+> You can test the bot using Developer Portal also.
+Go to Developer Portal > Import App > App features > Bot.

 ### Testing the bot locally in Teams

 Microsoft Teams is an entirely cloud-based product, it requires all services it accesses to be available from the cloud using HTTPS endpoints.
 Therefore, to enable the bot (our sample) to work in Teams, you need to either publish the code to the cloud of your choice, or make a locally running instance externally accessible via a **tunneling** tool.
 We recommend [ngrok](https://ngrok.com/download), which creates an externally addressable URL for a port you open locally on your machine.
 To set up ngrok in preparation for running your Microsoft Teams app locally, follow these steps:

 1. In a terminal window, go the directory where you have `ngrok.exe` installed.
 We suggest setting the *environment variable* path to point to it.